AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/variableBlock/rounding.rst

 When to use it
 ^^^^^^^^^^^^^^

-Numerical variables are always rounded to a default of 1/10k Omni rounding.
 Change the rounding if the result you want to show to the user requires more or fewer decimal digits/accuracy.
+The default is 1/10k Omni rounding.

 .. admonition:: Example